-Making clever of every space available is key to making that step towards an organized and clutter free RV fridge.
+Making clever of every space available is key to making that step towards an organized and clutter-free RV fridge.

 Here are our best tips for maximizing the space in your RV fridge.

-How to Organize RV fridge
+How to Pack an RV Refrigerator

 The common RV fridge has 4 zones and each zone has its characteristics and features that you would want to consider before you put your food inside.